 Finding a morning work routine that works for you and your students in the morning can take a while to figure out depending on what type of class you have.

 Having a morning routine is so important, as it sets the tone for the whole day.
 Sometimes it helps to get a variety of suggestions can be helpful, because you can find the perfect blend that will work perfectly in your classroom.

-We were chatting morning routine ideas in The Primary Teacher Group, and so many teachers had great suggestions.
+We were chatting morning routine ideas in our Facebook Group, and so many teachers had great suggestions.
 I really thought it would be helpful to share these suggestions with you so you can formulate a routine that works for you in your classroom.